 Jones was surrounded by expectations as a hurdler in the past two Summer Olympics, where she didn't medal.
 In Sochi, she still commands attention—naturally—but there's no huge burden of expectation, either.

 "It's completely different.
 It's absolutely different," Jones said.
 "There's no pressure.
 It's Jaz's first Olympics.
 She's all about just having a good experience and just executing.
 That's the two goals for her.
-And for me it's just all about being the best teammate and giving her the best, most amazing push and velocity that she could ever ask or hope for."

 Does she want a medal?
 Silly question.
 It's why she's bobsledding.